afsana-afzal/workspace-deployment-with-uc/README.md

-# Standard Workspace Deployment Example
+# Standard Workspace + Unity Catalog Deployment Example

 There are no guarantees or warranties associated with this example.